LIVE

 What is the best lever action rifle overall?

-The Henry Big Boy X in .45-70 Government is our top pick for best overall lever action rifle.
-It combines a modern tactical chassis with threaded barrel, M-LOK handguard, and Picatinny rail while maintaining classic lever action reliability.
-The side-gate loading and 4+1 capacity make it practical for hunting and home defense.
+The Henry Big Boy X is our top pick for best lever action rifle overall in 2026.
+It pairs a modern tactical chassis with threaded barrel, M-LOK handguard, and Picatinny rail while keeping classic side-gate loading and rebounding hammer reliability.
+Made in Bayonne, NJ by Henry Repeating Arms.
+Chambered in .357 Magnum, .44 Magnum, or .45 Colt.

 What caliber is best for a lever action rifle?

-It depends on your intended use.
-For deer hunting within 200 yards, .30-30 Winchester is the classic choice with proven terminal performance.
-For dangerous game or brush hunting, .45-70 Government delivers devastating energy.
-For target shooting and cowboy action, .357 Magnum offers low recoil and affordable ammo.
-The Henry Long Ranger in .308 Winchester extends lever action range past 300 yards.
+It depends on the job.
+For deer hunting within 200 yards, .30-30 Winchester is the classic choice.
+For dangerous game, .45-70 Government delivers devastating energy.
+For cowboy action and target shooting, .357 Magnum offers low recoil.
+The Henry Long Ranger in .308 Winchester extends lever-action range past 300 yards with modern spitzer bullets fed from a detachable box magazine.

 Are lever action rifles good for home defense?

-Lever action rifles can serve for home defense, especially pistol-caliber models like the Marlin 1894 in .357 Magnum or the Henry Big Boy X in .45-70.
-Pistol-caliber lever guns produce less over-penetration than rifle calibers, cycle quickly, and are legal in most jurisdictions with magazine capacity restrictions.
-However, they are slower to reload than semi-auto alternatives.
+Pistol-caliber lever guns like the Marlin 1894 in .357 Magnum or Henry Big Boy X in .45 Colt are credible home-defense options.
+They produce less over-penetration than rifle calibers, cycle fast, and avoid most magazine-capacity restrictions.
+They are slower to reload than semi-autos, so pair one with a pistol for clearing.

 What is the best budget lever action rifle?